CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 4.1 CSIRO may inspect the performance and outcome of the Services at any time to ensure adherence to the Contract, and for that purpose the Supplier must give at reasonable times and upon reasonable notice CSIRO’s representatives access to the premises, records and Contract Material where the Supplier is performing Services.
 CSIRO may take copies of any such records and Contract Material and remove them from the premises.
 CSIRO will endeavour not to unreasonably delay or disrupt the Supplier's performance of its obligations under the Contract.

-4.2 If there is a defect in the performance of the Services, or the Services are not complete, CSIRO by notice may require the Supplier to remedy the defect, complete the Services or redo the Services at no additional cost to CSIRO.
+4.2 If there is a defect in the performance of the Services, or the Services are not complete, CSIRO (acting reasonably and by providing reasonable notice to the Supplier) may require the Supplier to remedy the defect, complete the Services or redo the Services at no additional cost to CSIRO.

 Inspection and acceptance of Goods

-5.2 CSIRO will not be liable to pay for any rejected Goods or for any damage or costs arising from inspection or rejection of Goods.
+5.2 CSIRO will not be liable to pay for any rejected Goods or for any damage or costs arising from inspection or rejection of Goods except to the extent that any negligent act or omission of CSIRO caused the damage or cost.

-5.3 Once Supplier has installed and commissioned the Goods, CSIRO, before accepting the Goods, may carry out such tests as it reasonably requires before accepting delivery of the Goods and Supplier shall provide all reasonable assistance in this regard.
-Should CSIRO, after conducting the acceptance test, decide that the Goods do not conform with the specifications as set out in the Purchase Order (Specifications) and advises Supplier accordingly in writing setting out the departures from the Specifications, Supplier must promptly take all action necessary so that the Goods do conform with the Specifications and advise CSIRO in writing when this has been done.
-CSIRO, at the cost of Supplier, may carry out further tests as it reasonably requires before accepting delivery of the Goods.
-If CSIRO determines that one or more Goods do not conform to the Specifications, then CSIRO, in its sole discretion may either reject those Goods that do not conform to the Specifications or terminate this Contract in accordance with clause 14.1.
+5.3 CSIRO, before accepting the Goods, may carry out such tests as it reasonably requires before accepting delivery of the Goods and Supplier shall provide all reasonable assistance in this regard.
+If, after conducting the acceptance testing, CSIRO reasonably decides that the Goods do not conform with the specifications as set out in the Purchase Order or (if the Purchase Order is silent) as stated in any quotation provided by the Supplier to CSIRO in connection with the provision of the relevant Goods (Specifications) and advises Supplier accordingly in writing setting out the departures from the Specifications, Supplier must promptly take all action reasonably necessary so that the Goods do conform with the Specifications and advise CSIRO in writing when this has been done.
+If CSIRO reasonably determines that one or more Goods do not conform to the Specifications, then CSIRO, may either reject those Goods that do not conform to the Specifications or terminate this Contract in accordance with clause 14.1

 (a) replace, without cost to CSIRO, the rejected Goods with goods complying in all respects with the Contract;